-NewsPOPPYSCOTLAND’S COME DANCING EVENT WILL BE BACK IN 2020 BREAKING NEWS!
-POPPYSCOTLAND REVEALS LEARNING COMPETITION WINNERS
+NewsPOPPYSCOTLAND’S COME DANCING EVENT WILL BE BACK IN 2020 Thoughts of pride for the heroes of St Valery

 Britain’s biggest aircraft carrier was transformed into a racetrack with a difference today as Poppyscotland launched its latest fundraising challenge.
 The Big Poppy Bounce aims to raise thousands of pounds to help veterans bounce back into civilian life at events in Edinburgh and across Scotland in the build up to Armed Forces Day in June.